Liz Tilton

 Photo of Liz Tilton

-Liz Tilton began her singing career on the West Coast while still in high school.
-Though never as popular as her older sister, Benny Goodman vocalist Martha, Tilton kept busy, working with many of the better West Coast swing bands over the next several years.
 Tilton sang with Gil Evans’s orchestra in late 1936.
-In June 1938, she was Kenny Baker, but by November she had joined Buddy Rogers.
+In June 1938, she was with Kenny Baker, but by November she had joined Buddy Rogers.
 She stayed with Rogers until spring 1939 when his management agency forced him to give up his swing band in favor of forming a new sweet orchestra.
 She then re-joined Baker that summer but stayed only briefly.
 By late August she was with Ray Noble, where she remained until early 1940.
 She made a solo soundie, “Abercrombie Had a Zombie,” in 1941 with RCM.
 The song, described by Billboard as “zany,” also featured “eccentric dancer” Lee Murray.[1]

 Tilton joined Bob Crosby’s band in April 1941, replacing Bonnie King.
 She remained with Crosby until at least April 1942.
 After leaving Crosby, Tilton kept busy with radio appearances on CBS.
 She also dedicated time to the war effort, singing at USO shows and working at the Hollywood Canteen.
 In addition, she sang the title song in the patriotic Bugs Bunny short “Any Bonds Today?”

 In summer 1942, Tilton toured with the Billy Mills orchestra.
-Tilton performed with fellow CBS star Gordon Jenkins and his orchestra in a November 1942 show in Long Beach, California.
+She performed with fellow CBS star Gordon Jenkins and his orchestra in a November 1942 show in Long Beach, California.
 The show also featured Spike Jones.
 Tilton again returned to Long Beach for New Year’s Eve, singing with Muzzy Marcellino’s orchestra, with Jones again part of the show.
 Tilton also worked with Vido Musso’s orchestra at some point and with Ozzie Nelson’s band in early 1943.

-Tilton continued working into the 1950s, recording with both Clyde McCoy’s orchestra and Billy May in 1952.
-She and sister Martha sang duet on Coral Records as The Liltin’ Tiltons in 1952 and 1953.
-Liz Tilton passed away in 2003 at the age of 84.
+Tilton returned to singing in 1952, recording with both Clyde McCoy’s orchestra and Billy May that year.
+She and sister Martha also sang together on Coral Records as The Liltin’ Tiltons in 1952 and 1953.
+Tilton then retired from show business permanently.

 Notes